Food Tour in Annapolis

 The food scene in Annapolis is best discovered on foot — walk between Maryland State House and City Dock to taste what makes this city's culinary identity distinct.
 Tuck into lesser-known corners like Ego Alley for the dishes visitors rarely find.
 From morning market runs to late-night street food, every neighborhood here has its own flavor.

-Use this page as a starting point for a Annapolis walking tour, a free self-guided route, or the Roamee app for Annapolis.
+Use this page as a starting point for a Annapolis walking tour, a free route, or the Roamee app for Annapolis.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 While Annapolis is best known for history and coastal walks, stops like Maryland State House and City Dock sit alongside bakeries and cafes tucked into side streets — and quieter spots like Ego Alley where the real locals eat.
 A food-focused walk connects the culinary landmarks with the places that reflect daily life, turning a sightseeing route into an edible discovery.